Unfrozen Caveman Lawyer

 Keyrock, known as "The Unfrozen Caveman Lawyer", was a recurring character created by Jack Handey and played by Phil Hartman on Saturday Night Live from 1991 through 1996.
-He was a caveman with the beetle brows of a Neanderthal who had fallen into a glacial crevasse, or "Big Giant Hole in Ice", during the Ice Age, thus preserving his body well enough for scientists to thaw him out in 1988.
+He was a caveman with the beetle brows of a Neanderthal, who had fallen into a glacial crevasse, or "Big Giant Hole in Ice", during the ice age, thus preserving his body well enough for scientists to thaw him out in 1988.
 He subsequently studied law at the Oklahoma City University School of Law.
-The character exploits his humble origins with thinly-veiled cynicism in order to manipulate others.
+The character exploits his humble origins with thinly veiled cynicism to manipulate others.

-Keyrock became a defense and personal injury lawyer, and in a later sketch, a politician running for the Senate on the platform of reducing the capital gains tax.
+Keyrock became a defense and personal-injury lawyer, and a politician running for the Senate on the platform of reducing the capital gains tax.
 He was portrayed as a selfish, well-dressed attorney who repeatedly claimed to be a simple-minded caveman, and would employ simple folk wisdom to win his cases.
-He also enjoyed significant wealth, driving luxury cars like BMWs and Range Rovers, as well as owning a home on Martha's Vineyard.
+He also enjoyed significant wealth, driving luxury cars such as BMWs and Range Rovers, as well as owning a home on Martha's Vineyard.